immersed-web/inclubit-360/README.md

 # Inclubit 360
-Incubit 360 is a solution for enabling real-time communication between a 360 video camera and a VR-headset.
+Inclubit 360 is a solution for enabling real-time communication between a 360 video camera and a VR-headset.
 The system is implemented using web technologies.
 The client side consists of a website and/or a desktop application.

 ## App / Website